sruthimantri/Hello-world/README.md

 # Hello-world
-I am learning to se github now
+I am learning to use github now